On The Hidden Biases of Flow Matching Samplers: Flow Matching (FM) and Conditional Flow Matching (CFM)

 {\bf FM.} The goal of FM is to find a velocity field $v: [0,1] \times \R^d \to \R^d$, such that, if we solve the ODE: then the law of $z(1)$ when $z_0 \sim p_0$ is $p_1$ (in which case we say that $v$ drives $p_0$ to $p_1$).
 The law of $z(t)$ for $t \in [0,1]$ is described by a probability path $p: [0,1] \times \R^d \to \R$, denoted $p_t(z)$, that evolves from $p_0$ at $t=0$ to $p_1$ at $t=1$.
 If we know $v$, then we can first sample $z_0 \sim p_0$ and then evolve the ODE from $t=0$ to $t=1$ to generate new samples.

-The velocity field $v$ generates the flow $\psi: [0,1] \times \R^d$ given as $\psi_t(z) = z(t)$, and the probability path via the push-forward distributions: $p_t = [\psi_t]_{\#} p_0$, i.e., $\psi_t(Z) \sim p_t$ for $Z \sim p_0$.
+The velocity field $v$ generates the flow $\psi: [0,1] \times \R^d \to \R^d$ given as $\psi_t(z) = z(t)$, and the probability path via the push-forward distributions: $p_t = [\psi_t]_{\#} p_0$, i.e., $\psi_t(Z) \sim p_t$ for $Z \sim p_0$.
 In particular, $Z \sim p_0$ implies that $\psi_1(Z) \sim p_1$, i.e., $\psi_t$ can be viewed as a dynamical transport map.
-The ODE corresponds to the Lagrangian description (the $v$-generated trajectories viewpoint), and a change of variables link it to the Eulerian description (the evolving probability path $p_t$ viewpoint).
-Indeed, a necessary and sufficient condition for $v$ to generate $p_t$ is given by the continuity equation \cite{albergo2024learning}:
+The ODE corresponds to the Lagrangian description (the $v$-generated trajectories viewpoint), and a change of variable links it to the Eulerian description (the evolving probability path $p_t$ viewpoint).
+Indeed, under suitable regularity and integrability assumptions \cite{wald2025flow, albergo2024learning, albergo2023stochastic}, a flow generated by \(v\) induces a density path satisfying the continuity equation

 where $\nabla \cdot$ denotes the divergence operator.
+Conversely, sufficiently regular solutions of the continuity equation can be represented by flows solving the ODE.
 This equation ensures that the flow defined by $v$ conserves the mass (or probability) described by $p_t$.
-In general, even for $p_t$ that linear interpolates between $p_0$ and $p_1$, the velocity field does not admit a closed-form expression when $p_0$ and $p_1$ are known, except in special cases such as Gaussians, mixture of Gaussians and uniform distributions \cite{mena2025statistical}.
+In general, even for simple prescribed probability paths between \(p_0\) and \(p_1\), the velocity field does not admit a closed-form expression when $p_0$ and $p_1$ are known, except in special cases such as Gaussians, mixture of Gaussians and uniform distributions \cite{mena2025statistical}.

 The above description gives us a population FM model, which we aim to learn using a finite number of samples in practice.
 Given such a $v$, it is standard to learn it with a parametric model $v_\theta$ (e.g., neural network) by minimizing the FM objective: